Paige Bentley, PhD, LCMHCS, ACC, SEP, RYT

 Mental Health Counselor

 I earned my graduate degree from Nova Southeastern University and am licensed by the state of North Carolina as a Licensed Marriage and Family Therapist.
-I am committed to working with individuals, couples, families, and the LGBTQ+ community.
+I am committed to working with individuals, couples and families in our community.
 I use a systemic, strength-based, and trauma-informed approach in working with clients and the relationships they have in their lives.
 I believe therapy is a collaborative process between myself and my clients.
 I incorporate warmth and genuineness into my work, aiming to create a space where diverse client systems feel supported to build insight and achieve balance.
 I empower clients to accomplish their goals while utilizing their strengths for change.
 I have worked with clients experiencing a wide spectrum of mental health concerns, including relationship issues, anxiety, depression, and stress management.

 Marcia H. McCall, PhD, MBA, LCMHC